 As more and more is uncovered about the ancient civilization that once lived on this arid coastal plain, the Nasca Lines will continue to intrigue for academics and ordinary people.
 Travelers to Peru can only hope that preservation efforts can make this archaeological treasure last for generations to come.

-Today, the Nasca Lines are a World Heritage Site attracting curious tourists and academics from around the world.
+Today, the Nasca Lines are a World Heritage Site attracting curious tourists and academics worldwide.
 But the etchings may be under threat.
 Nasca’s incredible lines and geoglyphs have been placed on the World Monument Fund’s 2012 Watch list.

 As a result, the Ministry of Culture is working on a master plan to regulate tourism and industrial activity in the area.
 That plan will likely include tactics for responding to flooding caused by El Niño and La Niña climate patterns.